 What Counties are currently live on MDEC?

-Allegany, Anne Arundel, Calvert, Caroline, Cecil, Charles, Dorchester, Frederick, Garrett, Kent, Queen Anne, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester.
+Allegany, Anne Arundel, Baltimore, Calvert, Caroline, Carroll, Cecil, Charles, Dorchester, Frederick, Garrett, Harford, Howard, Kent, Queen Anne, Somerset, St. Mary’s, Talbot, Washington, Wicomico, and Worcester.

 Is e-filing mandatory?